HIV and Opportunistic Infections, Coinfections, and Conditions

 What is the treatment for kidney disease?

 Some people live with kidney disease for many years; in others, kidney disease progresses to kidney failure.
-The treatments for kidney failure are dialysis and a kidney transplant.
+The treatments for kidney failure are dialysis and kidney transplant.
 Both treatments take over the job of the failed kidneys.

 Both dialysis and a kidney transplant are used to treat kidney failure in people with HIV.